cds-hooks/docs/docs/specification/current.md

 [Cross-origin resource sharing (CORS)](https://www.w3.org/TR/cors/) is a [World Wide Web Consortium (W3C)](https://www.w3.org/Consortium/) standard mechanism that uses additional HTTP headers to enable a web browser to gain permission to access resources from an Internet domain different from that which the browser is currently accessing.
 CORS is a client-side security mechanism with well-documented security risks.

 CDS Services and browser-based CDS Clients will require CORS support.
 A secure implementation guide for CORS is outside of the scope of this CDS Hooks specification.
 Organizations planning to implement CDS Hooks with CORS support are referred to the Cross-Origin Resource Sharing section of the [OWASP HTML5 Security Cheat Sheet]( https://cheatsheetseries.owasp.org/cheatsheets/HTML5_Security_Cheat_Sheet.html#cross-origin-resource-sharing).

+### Update stale guidance

+In the case that CDS Hooks cards are persisted, clients should take care to ensure that stale guidance does not negatively impact patient care.

+Services can update their guidance by returning a new set of `cards` when the service is invoked based on a different `hook`.
+Services indicate this intend by providing multiple CDS Services with the same `id` in [discovery](#discovery).
+Clients are recommended to remove `cards` returned by a previous invocation with the new `cards`.

+*STU NOTE: We are seeking implementer feedback on how best to balance the needs of performance for implementations with the critical patient safety issues raised by the potential for stale guidance.*

+Note that CDS Services will need to negotiate with CDS Clients to ensure that hooks that are required to ensure patient safety are supported by the CDS Client.

 ## Extensions